Dr. Rachel K. Teubner

 Location: ACU Melbourne Campus

 Rachel Teubner finished her PhD in 2018 at the University of Virginia, where she was Tibor Wlassics Dante Research fellow (2016, 2018).
-She is currently completing a monograph, Practicing Humility: Paradox and Poetry in Dante’s Commedia,that analyzes the poemand its composition as a literary practice of self-examination, in which the authorial ego is confessed and subjected to the humble exercises of penitential and poetic discipline.
+Her first monograph, Dante and the Practice of Humility: A Theological Commentary on the Divine Comedy (2023), explores the Commedia's conception of humility as a core concern of the poem, placing it in conversation both with medieval source texts and with contemporary interventions in feminist theology.
+In the course of the commentary, the poem and its composition are analysed as a literary practice of self-examination, in which the authorial ego is confessed and subjected to the humble exercises of penitential and poetic discipline-often through the agency of female figures who, by force of personality and presence, resist gendered tropes dominant in medieval literature

 Her research has been focused on Christian thought and literary production in the medieval and early modern period, theological elements of literary genre, and intertextual relationships among literary, Scriptural and theological texts.
-Past and current projects endeavor to engage with contemporary feminist theological and ethical debates concerning humility, self-sacrifice, and the status of the body.
+Past and current projects explore representations of women in biblical literature and Christian letters, the reception of biblical texts by women authors, and the status of the body and bodily practices in medieval theology.